UtrechtUniversity/MATLAB-on-HPC/Docker_intro.md

 If you have used Docker before you may have more machines listed here.

 We recommend creating an as clean as possible workflow to reduce potential sources of errors.
-Therefore we recommend having only one default machine that has enough storage and RAM to run MATLAB smoothly and that has more than 1 CPUs to be able to test parallel commands, and removing all others.
+Therefore we recommend having only one default machine (that has enough storage and RAM to run MATLAB smoothly and that has more than 1 CPUs to be able to test parallel commands), and removing all other machines.

 On Windows 10 PRO the 'default' machine is created by Hyper V which is installed in Windows by default.
 Here it is possible to change the characteristics of a machine manually: see the Docker Settings dialog part on [this page](https://docs.docker.com/docker-for-windows/#advanced).
 To create a virtual machine from command line see [this page](https://docs.docker.com/machine/drivers/hyper-v/#2-set-up-a-new-external-network-switch-optional).